 Any success story begins with a plan, a blueprint of sorts, outlining what you want to achieve and how you plan to achieve it.
 Essentially, that means setting goals.
-While the ultimate goal for sales teams are to attain weekly or monthly sales quotas, getting there may initially seem like a daunting task.
-That’s why I recommend breaking these goals into smaller segments, providing you with mini successes along the way.
+While the ultimate goal for sales teams is to attain weekly or monthly sales quotas, getting there may initially seem like a daunting task.
+That’s why I recommend breaking these goals into smaller segments, providing you with mini-successes along the way.

 Much like athletes — gradually increasing both the duration and the intensity of training for the big event — successful sales leaders expand the size and scope of their goals, continually motivated by the achievement of smaller goals while reaching for the overall goal.
 Undoubtedly, motivation and achievement are key factors when setting goals for sales teams.

 You are a unique individual.
-Therefore, what is most important is that you set goals that are personally suited to you as you will only need to monitor your progress.
+Therefore, the most important is that you set personally suited goals as you will only need to monitor your progress.
 In fact, a Harvard study revealed that those who create a plan, follow it, and monitor their goals as they progress, perform 30% better than those who take none of these actions.
-Clearly, sales goal setting does matter.
+Sales goal setting does matter.

 My Top 10 Reasons To Set Goals:

 Without goals, you may be quite busy yet still unproductive.
 It’s virtually impossible to develop what you have not yet envisioned.

 The mere act of creating a plan of action enables you to form a concrete idea of your sales future.

 Anything that is not a specific part of your plan is a distraction.
 Moreover, distractions prevent you from achieving success.
 By working solely toward the sales goals you have set, you remain focused on your goals, leaving no room for distractions.

 Once you set goals, you become accountable for meeting them.
 By doing so, you make yourself accountable, and it compels you to avoid procrastination, becoming the measure of how close you are to living up to your standards.